View All

 Cloud environments are made up of different services, such as storage, networking, and applications.
 Reference models organize these services into layers, making it easier to integrate different technologies.
 For example, a company using a Software-as-a-Service (SaaS) application can easily connect it with cloud storage or security tools because they follow the same structured model.

 Cloud computing involves many different groups, including businesses, cloud providers, developers, and IT teams.
-Reference models provide a shared language that helps these groups understand cloud services and how they interact.
+Reference models provide a shared language that helps these groups understand cloud services and how they interact with each other.
 This reduces misunderstandings, improves collaboration, and ensures that cloud systems are built according to a well-defined structure.

 Examples of Cloud Computing Reference Models: